 Can I use Docker without Kubernetes?

 Yes.
 Kubernetes is an open-source platform for managing containerized applications at scale.
 It works with different container runtimes, including containerd, CRI-O, and RunC.
-Still, K8s will deploy, scale, network, and manage your Docker containers at a large scale if you choose.
+Still, if you choose, K8s will deploy, scale, network, and manage your Docker containers at a large scale.

 Can I use Docker without Kubernetes?

 Yes.
 Docker builds, deploys, and runs container images without Kubernetes.
 The Docker Hub lets you store, search for, and retrieve the images.
-Docker Compose helps package containers into a multi-container app while Docker Swarm manages and optimizes resource utilization for containers.
+Docker Compose helps package containers into a multi-container app, while Docker Swarm manages and optimizes container resource utilization.

 Does OpenShift support Docker images?